 • Get first-hand experience of Sherpa people’s culture, traditions, local customs, and hospitality.

-EBC Trek Difficulties
+EBC Trek Difficulty

 The Everest Base Camp (EBC) Trek is a moderately challenging but doable adventure.
 You don’t need any climbing experience, but you do need to be in good physical shape.
 The round trip is about 130 km (80 miles) from Lukla, and you’ll walk 5–7 hours a day on rocky, steep, and uneven trails.
 You’ll also cross suspension bridges, glaciers, and moraines.
 The biggest challenge is the high altitude.
 Places like Kala Patthar (5,545m) and EBC (5,364m) have very thin air, which can cause altitude sickness with symptoms like headaches, nausea, and dizziness.